martinblatz/DataViz-Final-Project/README.md

     - Armed Status
     - Signs of mental illness
     - threat level
+  - Conmplete any debugging necessary
+- Week 10, November 4:
   - Menu to choose between grouping by age bin or race
-  -
+  - Export to GitHub
-  -
+  - DataVis portfolio video
-- Week 10, November 4: